cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

 # Terra List - Implementing a Single Select List

 In previous versions of the terra-list a single select style list could be created as either a controlled version of SelectableList or uncontrolled version of SingleSelectList.
 These implementations suffered from inflexibility and performance concerns.
-Going foward terra-list is more granular, though this puts more reponsibility on the consumer to properly update their list items with the appropriate state.
+Going forward terra-list is more granular, though this puts more responsibility on the consumer to properly update their list items with the appropriate state.
 The following is a guide to addressing those concerns in your implementation.

 ## State Management
 The state of selection needs to be managed for the list in a HOC.
 In this example we are going to be a unique key, but the type of state used is open to the implementor of the HOC.